An audience watching an interesting show

 Running since 1990, The Word On The Street (WOTS) Toronto is Canada’s largest free book and magazine festival, attracting over 200,000 visitors every year.

-This unique Toronto literary festival has hosted hundreds of author readings, with a focus on promoting books by Canadian and Indigenous authors and publishers.
+This unique Toronto literary festival has hosted hundreds of author readings, focusing on promoting books by Canadian and Indigenous authors and publishers.
 In addition to the free annual street festival, WOTS hosts year-round literary programming to celebrate storytelling, ideas and imagination.

-Participate in a variety of activities designed for book lovers, such as panel discussions, writing and publishing workshops, book fairs and children’s interactive activities.
+Participate in various activities designed for book lovers, such as panel discussions, writing and publishing workshops, book fairs and children’s interactive activities.
 Independent authors, small presses and writing associations are featured in exhibits, where you can browse and chat about their works.
-Virtual workshops and podcasts are also available for those who can’t make it in person.
+Virtual workshops and podcasts are also available for those who can’t make it in-person at Queens Park.

 The Festival of Literary Diversity

-This annual event is held in Brampton’s historic downtown, where writers talk about the challenges they face in crafting stories that ask hard questions, push literary boundaries and foster acceptance and equality.
-The festival schedule includes a wide range of virtual and in-person events for people of all ages, such as a reading challenge, kids’ festival, author visit series and monthly online webinars.
+This annual event is held in Brampton’s historic downtown, where writers discuss the challenges they face in crafting stories that ask hard questions, push literary boundaries and foster acceptance and equality.
+The festival schedule includes various virtual and in-person events for people of all ages, such as a reading challenge, kids’ festival, author visit series and monthly online webinars.

 All of the spaces used at this festival are wheelchair accessible, with ramp or ground-level entrances.
-You’ll also find gender-neutral restrooms, accessibility parking spaces and e-buttons on doors.
+You’ll also find gender-neutral restrooms, accessible parking spaces and e-buttons on doors.

 Hamilton, Halton and Brant